Genomics: ( genetics - genes - genetic code - RNA/DNA)

 Deoxyribonucleic acid (DNA) is a nucleic acid -usually in the form of a double helix- that contains the genetic instructions specifying the biological development of all cellular forms of life and most viruses.
 DNA is a long polymer of nucleotides and encodes the sequence of the amino acid residues in proteins using the genetic code, a triplet code of nucleotides(fromWikipedia).

 Contrary to a common misconception, DNA is not a single molecule, but rather a pair of molecules joined by hydrogen bonds; it is organized as two complementary strands, head-to-toe, with the hydrogen bonds between them.
 Each strand of DNA is a chain of chemical "building blocks" called nucleotides, of which there are four types: adenine (abbreviated A), cytosine (C), guanine (G) and thymine (T).
 Between the two strands, each base can only "pair up" with one single predetermined other base: A+T, T+A, C+G and G+C are the only possible combinations; that is, an "A" on one strand of double-stranded DNA will "mate" properly only with a "T" on the other, complementary strand.
 Therefore, naming the bases on the conventionally chosen side of the strand is enough to describe the entire double-strand sequence.
 Two nucleotides paired together are called a base pair.

-BioSciEd Net (BEN) digital resources collection, which is the National Science Digital Library (NSDL) (more info) Pathway for biological sciences education.
+The following resources were originally accessed through the BioSciEd Net (BEN) digital resources collection, which is the National Science Digital Library (NSDL) Pathway for biological sciences education.
 For more teaching resources, please visit BEN to use their searchable database.
 BEN is free to use, but requires registration.